 God has also graciously provided encouragement from elsewhere, such as messages from people telling me God used my books in their lives, or my church family asking how the next book is going.
 Most recently I shared this news with the other elders and their wives, and Katie and I couldn’t have asked for better responses.
 They were all very supportive of what God’s doing.

-In October 2020 I give the first two manuscripts to Harvest House for a book and accompanying workbook.
-They should be published around September 2021.
+In June 2021, I give two more manuscripts to Harvest House for Your Finances God’s Way and an accompanying workbook.
+They should be published May 2022.

 What can you do?

-- Follow the journey by subscribing to my newsletter (below).
+- Follow the journey by subscribing to my newsletter.

 - Be part of the journey by joining my launch team.

 - Follow me on Booksprout to receive ARCs (Advanced Reader Copies) when they’re available.